-Wondering what to do in London in the heatwave?
-What better way to capitalise on some glorious English sunshine (and escape the sweaty city) than with a spot of alfresco swimming in a rooftop pool in London?
+Wondering what to do in London this sunny Easter weekend?
+What better way to capitalise on some glorious English sunshine than with a spot of alfresco swimming in a rooftop pool in London?
 Avoid the duds and don your finest swimwear at one of the finest lidos in the capital; with our guide to the best lidos and outdoor pools in London.

 Best Outdoor Pools, Rooftop Pools & Lidos in London

 This members-only open-air 16-metre pool is fully heated and open all year round.
 With a poolside bar, blue-tiled décor and Gatsby-esque red and white striped loungers, if you’re not in the club, be sure to start buttering up your member mates now for that coveted +1 spot.
 You’ll want to find your lounger and stay parked for the foreseeable.

 Hampstead Heath Swimming Ponds